 Regular and gentle exercise during pregnancy has many benefits, including preparing the body for the stress of labor.
 Here are some specific pregnancy exercises and techniques that can be used to help bring balance to the pelvis, support round ligaments, and get baby in an optimal position.

-Wearing a belly band and compression garments help to relieve pressure in the pelvic area.
-Since blood flow significantly increases in the vaginal area during pregnancy, this can help to relieve the tingly pain caused by varicose veins in the area.
-It can also help prevent blood from pooling in your lower extremities and vagina. (source)
+Wearing a belly band and compression garments help relieve pressure in the pelvic area.
+Since blood flow significantly increases in the vaginal area during pregnancy, this can help relieve the tingly pain caused by varicose veins in the area.
+It can also help prevent blood from pooling in your lower extremities and vagina.

-Supplement with magnesium
+6. Supplement with Magnesium

-Dealing with lightning crotch
+Dealing with Lightning Crotch

-Even though this issue has a silly name, the pain is no joke.
-Thankfully, the shooting lightning-like pains will come and go quickly.
+Even though this issue has a silly name, the sudden stabbing pain in the pelvic area is no joke.
+Thankfully, these shooting jabs will come and go quickly.